davidkrauza/business-analytics/unit-03/README.md

 * Identify a dataset that you will use for the rest of term
   * Data will be shared publicly, avoid using proprietary or classified data
   * [Kaggle] (https://www.kaggle.com/) has a large repository of publicly available datasets
+  * [FiveThirtyEight] (https://github.com/fivethirtyeight/data) also maintains a large repository of data on GitHub
-* Share the dataset your team will use with the instructor
+* Schedule a meeting with the instructor to review the dataset you wish to use

 ##Reference Materials
 * [SQL Tutorial for Data Analysts] (https://community.modeanalytics.com/sql/tutorial/introduction-to-sql/)